cdapio/hydrator-plugins/algorithmia-plugins/README.rst

 Introduction
 ============

-This project is a collection of useful ML transformations of data.
+This project is a collection of useful ML transformations from algorithmia.
 Following is list of plugins that are currently available:

-- CSV Parser,
-- CSV Formatter,
-- JSON Parser,
-- JSON Parser,
-- Clone Record,
-- Stream Formatter
+- Tagging

 Getting Started
 ===============